BadisSdiri/ANALYSIS-AND-CLASSIFICATION-OF-GENETIC-MUTATIONS-ASSOCIATED-WITH-PARKINSON-S-DISEASE-/README.md

 - Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions for improvements, feature additions, or optimizations.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 License.

 ---